sumnerevans/tracktime/README.rst

 Unsupported Edge Cases
 ----------------------

-- Daylight savings time (if you are trying to track time at 02:00 in the morning, I pitty you)
+- Daylight savings time (if you are needing to track time at 02:00 in the morning, I pitty you)
 - Time entries that span multiple days (if you are working that late, create two entries)